suttipong-srikok/cpp_api/README.md

 # C++ REST API with Crow

 This is a simple C++ REST API built using the [Crow](https://github.com/CrowCpp/Crow) micro-framework.
-The application is containerized using Docker.
+The application is containerized using Docker and provides full CRUD (Create, Read, Update, Delete) functionality for managing users.

 ## Getting Started